brresnic/crypto-homepage/README.md

 This project enables users to
 1) consume an overview of the most popular crypto assets
-2) drill into a specific crypto asset in order to see a more detailed visualization of its information.
+2) drill into a specific crypto asset in order to see a more detailed visualization

 ## Instructions on how to setup and serve the webpage